verrazzano/docs/content/en/docs/guides/migrate/install/oauth2-proxy/_index.md

     * Dex is configured as the identity provider using a static user and password.
     * The load balancer address needs to be known before the installation.
     * Insecure connections (http) are used for dex and oauth2-proxy.
+    * The oauth2-login screen is configured to use the Verrazzano theme.

    {{< clipboard >}}
    <div class="highlight">